-- (11) Not moving away from the table within ten (10) seconds of the time that all the balls stopped moving from the final shot of a turn at the table. - (12) Coaching:- During a frame, a player is required to play without receiving any advice from other persons relating to the playing of the frame.
+(11) Not moving away from the table within ten (10) seconds of the time that all the balls stopped moving from the final shot of a turn at the table.

+(12) Coaching: - During a frame, a player is required to play without receiving any advice from other persons relating to the playing of the frame.
 Should a team member or bone-fide supporter of a player offer advice, the referee will issue a "First and Final Warning" to that person that a repetition will result in the player being penalised via a Standard Foul.
-Receives it may not always be possible for the Peferee to hear if a statement made to a player.